leynos/concordat-vale/docs/stilyagi-design.md

 - Behavioural tests (`pytest-bdd`) exercise the CLI end-to-end by running `python -m concordat_vale.stilyagi zip` against a staged copy of the real `styles/` tree.
-Scenarios now cover successful packaging plus environment overrides, and direct subprocess tests validate error reporting and exit codes.
+Scenarios now cover successful packaging plus environment overrides, and they assert that the archive contains both the rules and configuration assets, and that the generated `.vale.ini` references the `concordat` style.
+Direct subprocess tests validate error reporting and exit codes.